 But don’t take our word for it check out this YouTube video of the Keba KeContact P30 charging underwater and even frozen!

 The Keba KeContact P30 EVSE chargers underwater and frozen solid…simply amazing

 So how is this possible?
-Thankfully great EV charging companies, EV manufacturers and engineers have thought through this probem to ensure that there are several layers of safety and protection built into the systems.
+Thankfully great EV charging companies, EV manufacturers and engineers have thought through this problem to ensure that there are several layers of safety and protection built into the systems.
 Firstly, no current will flow unless there is a connection through the pilot circuit and communication between the car and the charging station.
-The charging plug essentially has no power until its fully plugged in, which ensure that if any issues are present, the charging process simply won't begin.
+The charging plug essentially has no power until its fully plugged in, which ensures that if any issues are present, the charging process simply won’t begin.
 Whilst charging, the electric vehicle is monitored electronically during the entire charging process and In case of disruptions or warnings, the charging process is immediately terminated.
-In addition, the EV plugs (J1772, Mennekes, CHAdeMO, CCS1, CCS2) have been specifically designed to have great isolation from water.
+In addition, the EV plugs ( Type 1 J1772, Type 2 Mennekes cable, CHAdeMO, CCS1, CCS2 cable & plugs) have been specifically designed to have great isolation from water.